 Providers are often looking for ‘mock’ students for assessments (often referred to as ‘guinea pigs’) so offer to be one of these, its a great way to see different styles of leadership, seeing where the ‘bench mark’ is – who passes, who doesn’t, and it’s a great insight into how an assessment works.
 Don’t be afraid to drop other 4 star providers a polite email, most are more than willing to give advice and possibly assist in your development.

-Syllabus, Training Notes, Assessment Notes for BCU 4 star
+Syllabus, Training Notes, Assessment Notes for BC 4 star

-Go to your Home Nation website (Canoe England, Canoe Wales, SCA, CANI, BCUNA) and download all three documents and read them thoroughly.
+Go to your Home Nation website (British Canoeing, Canoe Wales, SCA, CANI, BCUNA) and download all the 4 star sea kayak documents and read them thoroughly.
 These are the standards you will be assessed against.

 There’s a logbook that you can download, or you can produce your own, whatever format it’s in make sure the assessor can see your personal paddling trips and any leading you have done.